Tasarinan/LevelupBrowserAI/privacy-policy.md

-# Privacy Policy for LightUp Extension
+# Privacy Policy for LevelUpBrowserAI Extension

 Last Updated: March 2024

 ## Introduction

-LightUp ("we", "our", or "us") is committed to protecting your privacy.
+LevelUpBrowserAI ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension.

 ## Information Collection